lyokha/vim-publish-helper/README.md

 Produces HTML code from the contents of the current buffer or a selected part of it.
 Uses plugin TOhtml internally with temporarily set variable *g:html\_use\_css = 0* thus embedding color tags inside the generated HTML code.
-Wraps the generated HTML code inside *&lt;pre&gt;&lt;tt&gt;* and *&lt;/tt&gt;&lt;/pre&gt;* tags.
+Wraps the generated HTML code inside *&lt;pre&gt; ... &lt;/pre&gt;* tags.
 Copy it in a clipboard and then insert in any HTML document: an article in your blog, HTML book etc. The code highlights will look the same as in your vim session!

+The command may accept an optional argument that defines if the generated code will be numbered in the resulting document and what number the first line will be.
+If this argument is missing then line numbers will not be generated.
+Otherwise if it is a positive integer then the number of the first line of the generated code will be equal to this value, if it is a negative integer then the number of the first line will be equal to the number of the first line in the original buffer.

 Starting from **version 0.6** MakeHtmlCodeHighlight uses same highlighting engine as MakeTexCodeHighlight by default.
 To switch back to TOhtml engine set variable *g:PhHtmlEngine = 'tohtml'*.
-When using default highlighting engine an optional argument for numbering lines is available: see next section.

 Output of TOhtml may differ from that of default highlighting engine: it renders buffers in a very verbose way and may content folds, bold text etc.